Shuttle/Shuttle.Core.Cron/README.md

 ## Specifications

-Specifications need to implementation `ISpecification<CronField.Candidate>`.
+Specifications need to implement `ISpecification<CronField.Candidate>`.

 You may pass an implementation of the `ISpecificationFactory` as a parameter to the `CronExpression`.
 There is a `DefaultSpecificationFactory` that accepts a function callback in the constructor for scenarios where an explicit `ISpecificationFactory` implementation may not be warranted, e.g.: